slepallone/cornell-beamer/README.md

   relies on the `title_bg.pdf` image for rendering the title page background.

+- The file `exampletalk.pdf` is the result of compiling the `exampletalk/exampletalk.tex` file, and contains useful information on how to use this theme.

 - The directory `exampletalk` contains a lengthy example of how to use this theme.